Road rules you didn't know you were breaking

 We’ve been warned about the penalties for speeding and drink driving, but you can also be fined for playing music too loud or driving too slowly.

-Here’s a list of Queensland road rules you might not know you’re breaking.
+Here are some Queensland road rules you might not know you’re breaking.

 Sleeping in a vehicle while drunk (even with the car turned off)